-I am happy to offer a place and space to be present with you and hold space for you in a nonjudgmental way.
-I listen to your story, and allow you to be heard.
+I am happy to offer a place and space to be present with you and listen to your story in a nonjudgmental way.
 I use my intuition as a guide into an unfolding and creating a healing experience for you.
 I invite you to have an openness and curiosity to the unfolding of your journey into wellness, health and well – being!

 We may use some or all of the following in your treatment

 YOU are in charge of your healing journey!

 Holistic care is looking at the whole person from head to toe physically to find the origin of the condition a person is presenting with.
 In a broader sense, it is looking at our true nature through the layers and dimensions of our physical, emotional, mental and spiritual health.

 The most important piece of our time together is really discovering the unfolding of your healing and seeing that you are actually the one who is creating and restoring your body's balance and equilibrium.
 I am your guide to help encourage and point you to your natural recovery!
 We celebrate this together!

 There is a deeper level to physical healing of the body through our nervous system and understanding how this connection gives us a direct access to our innate wisdom.
 Our body has lots of wisdom and gives us information of what might be helpful for us individually.
 This can help with regulating our level of pain or discomfort that is felt as sensation in the body.

 Because we are looking at a holistic model of treating a person, we must include looking at the biological, psychological and societal contributions to our overall health and well - being.
 I am an advocate for working alongside other health practitioners to complete the full circle of treating a person - the physical aspect is only one part!

 What is Orthopedic Physiotherapy?